mwoodwilson/whoknowsball-frontend/README.md

 | **Accuracy** | Did you beat the closing line (CLV)? |
 | **Stake Significance** | Are you putting conviction behind your picks, or playing it safe with low wagers? |
 | **Context** | Additional factors: Game importance, market efficiency, timing |

+These dimensions, combined with several different anti-gaming safeguards and context-aware functionality, grant users the ability to truly measure their effectiveness as a bettor and quantify their ball knowledge.

 **No real money.
 No gambling.
 Just proof of who actually knows ball.**